 Bay Area resident Ellen Shehadeh asked Bay Curious:

 What can we do with used clothing that isn’t suitable for donation sites?
-Can the material be recycled or donated to homeless shelters?

 “I don’t like to throw things away if they have possible other uses,” Shehadeh says.
 “I just get appalled by all the waste that’s manufactured here.”